unbxd/search-JS-library/docs/configurations/FacetsConfig.md

 Function
 {: .label }

-Callback function that gets called after each facet selection or deselection.
-This function gets all the facets as a parameter.
+"onFacetLoad" is a Callback function that gets called after each facet selection or deselection.
+This function accepts following as a parameter:
+1.  `onFacetLoad`: receives all the facets .

 ### Default Value
 {: .no_toc }